nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Editing Patient Information: `edit`

-Edits an existing patient information entry in MedBook when a list of patient's information entries are being displayed.
+Edits an existing patient information entry in MedBook when a list of patients’ information entries is displayed.
 This is except for the NRIC field, which cannot be modified after the creation of the Patient Information.
 At least one field must be filled for the edit command to be valid.